 Here’s the problem.
-This table came in a box and I had to assemble it.
-The legs were held to the underside of the round top by cloth straps that were stapled to the wood.
-To assemble, I pulled the straps off the legs and bolted the legs in place.
-I didn’t notice the fine detail that in several cases, the staples didn’t pull out completely but rather broke leaving a sharp metal staple “leg” slightly exposed.
-Not a problem unless you are putting your sock clad feet up on a chair and so under the table.
-Of course, things are oriented such that those
+This table came in a box, and I had to assemble it.
+The legs were held to the underside of the round top by cloth straps stapled to the wood.
+To complete the table, I pulled the straps off the legs and bolted the legs in place.
+I overlooked the small detail that the staples didn’t pull out completely in several cases but rather broke, leaving a sharp metal staple “leg” exposed.
+Not a problem unless you are putting your sock-clad feet up on a chair under the table.
+The chair is oriented such that those

-Can’t Let It Go:
+Can’t Let It Go

-Business Process Holes:
+Business Process Holes

 Are you needlessly putting holes in your business process socks?
 As a leader, are you allowing your team to address the small irritants that destroy effectiveness and efficiency?
-Do you give your team permission to address productivity killers or does your compensation plan focus on short term results rather than long term efficiency?
-Sometimes leadership does mean paying attention to details and encouraging long term thinking.
+Do you give your team permission to address productivity killers, or does your compensation plan focus on short-term results rather than long-term efficiency?
+Sometimes leadership does mean paying attention to details and encouraging long-term thinking.

 [Lightly edited in 9/2020 for our new website.]